 Bottle Crush – Simple Heat Transfer Experiment

 Got a soda pop bottle, some hot water and a cold winter day (or a bucket of ice)?
 Then you have all the makings of a cool science experiment!
-This this Bottle Crush science experiment, kids feel like all powerful magicians as the bottles crush in front of their eyes without touching it.
+This this Bottle Crush science experiment, kids feel like all powerful magicians as they crush plastic bottles without touching them.

 pH Testing Lab